 A total of 12,006 (54.5%) participants originally randomized to COMIRNATY had ≥6 months total (blinded and unblinded) follow-up after Dose 2.

-In an analysis of serious and non-serious unsolicited adverse events)reported through 1 month after Dose 2 in participants 16 through 55 years of age following any dose (COMIRNATY group vs. placebo group), those assessed as adverse reactions not already captured by solicited local and systemic reactions were nausea (1.4% vs. 0.5%), malaise (0.7% vs. 0.1%), asthenia (0.4% vs. 0.1%), decreased appetite (0.2% vs. <0.%), hyperhidrosis (0.1% vs. <0.%), lethargy (0.1% vs. <0.%), and night sweats (0.1% vs. <0.%).
+In an analysis of all unsolicited adverse events reported through 1 month after Dose 2 in 43,847 (21,926 COMIRNATY; 21,921 placebo) participants 16 years of age and older following any dose (COMIRNATY group vs. placebo group), those assessed as adverse reactions not already captured by solicited local and systemic reactions were nausea (274 vs. 87), malaise (130 vs. 22), lymphadenopathy (83 vs. 7), asthenia (76 vs. 25), decreased appetite (39 vs. 9), hyperhidrosis 31 vs. 9), lethargy (25 vs. 6), and night sweats (17 vs. 3).

-In an analysis of serious and non-serious unsolicited adverse events reportedthrough 1 month after Dose 2 in participants 56 years of age and older following any dose (COMIRNATY group vs. placebo group), those assessed as adverse reactions not already captured by solicited local and systemic reactions were nausea (1.0% vs. 0.3%), malaise (0.5% vs. 0.1%), asthenia (0.3% vs. 0.1%), lethargy (0.2% vs. <0.%), decreased appetite (0.1% vs. <0.%), hyperhidrosis (0.1% vs. <0.%), and night sweats (0.1% vs. <0.%).

 In analyses of all unsolicited adverse events in Study 2 from Dose 1 up to the participant unblinding date, 58.2% of study participants had at least 4 months of follow-up after Dose 2.
 Among participants 16 through 55 years of age who received at least one dose of study vaccine, 12,995 of whom received COMIRNATY and 13,026 of whom received placebo, non-serious unsolicited adverse events were reported by 4,396 (33.8%) participants in the COMIRNATY group and 2,136 (16.4%) participants in the placebo group.
 In a similar analysis in participants 56 years of age and older that included 8,931 COMIRNATY recipients and 8,895 placebo recipients, non-serious unsolicited adverse events were reported by 2,551 (28.6%) participants in the COMIRNATY group and 1,432 (16.1%) participants in the placebo group.
 Among participants with confirmed stable HIV infection, non-serious unsolicited adverse events were reported by 29 (29%) participants in the COMIRNATY group and 15 (15%) participants in the placebo group.
 The higher frequency of reported unsolicited non-serious adverse events among COMIRNATY recipients compared to placebo recipients was primarily attributed to events that are consistent with adverse reactions solicited among participants in the reactogenicity subset (Table 3 and Table 4).